mhuebert/re-view/re-view/view-specs.md

 # View Specs

-View specs are a way to add documentation and validation to components.
-They are inspired by Clojure's [Spec](https://clojure.org/about/spec).
+View specs are a way to add documentation and validation to components, lightly inspired by Clojure's [Spec](https://clojure.org/about/spec).

 ## Benefits